 - Use the server address and credentials from the VPN section at the top of your IP Plan.

-2. Download and configure the Orka3 CLI
+2. Download and Configure the Orka3 CLI

 - Download and install the latest Orka3 CLI that matches your environment version.